hephaestus-compiler-project/types-bug-study-artifact/README.md

    Total            5350            4153
 ```

-## Download the 320 typing-related bugs
+## Downloading the 320 Typing-Related Bugs

 To download the data associated with
-the 320 typing-related that
+the *specific* 320 typing-related that
 were manually examined in our paper,
 run the following script (estimated running time: 4--5 min)